-The Rotavirus and Adenovirus Combo Rapid Test Cassette (Feces) is a qualitative, lateral flow immunoassay for the detection of rotavirus and adenovirus in human feces specimen.

-In this test, the membrane is pre-coated with anti-rotavirus antibody on the T1 test line region of the test and anti-adenovirus antibody on the T2 test line region of the test.
-During testing, the specimen reacts with the particle coated with anti-rotavirus antibody and anti-adenovirus antibody.
-The mixture migrates upward on the membrane chromatographically by capillary action to react with anti-rotavirus antibody and anti-adenovirus antibody on the membrane and generate a colored line.
-The presence of these colored lines in test line region indicates a positive result, while their absence indicates a negative result.
+The Rotavirus Rapid Test Cassette (Feces) is a qualitative, lateral flow immunoassay for the detection of rotavirus in human feces specimens.
+In this test, the membrane is pre-coated with anti-rotavirus antibody on the test line region of the test.
+During testing, the specimen reacts with the particle coated with anti-rotavirus antibody.
+The mixture migrates upward on the membrane chromatographically by capillary action to react with anti-rotavirus antibody on the membrane and generate a colored line in the test line region.
+The presence of this colored line in the test region indicates a negative result.
 To serve as a procedural control, a colored line will always appear in the control line region indicating that proper volume of specimen has been added and membrane wicking has occurred.
+[REAGENTS]

-The test contains anti-rotavirus antibody and anti-adenovirus antibody coated particles and anti-rotavirus antibody and anti-adenovirus antibody coated on the membrane.
+The test contains anti-rotavirus antibody coated particles and anti-rotavirus antibody coated on the membrane.